jamesmf/ncaa_bball_ratings/extra_md/definitions.md

 ### Other Features

 The rest of the features aren't grouped neatly, but are either features others have had success with or are simply interesting.

+Note that the years for which each feature is provided is a function of which datasets Kaggle has provided per year (the `WNCAARegularSeasonDetailedResults` don't go back past 2010).

 #### PossessionEfficiencyFactor